ffund/run-my-experiment-on-geni-blog/2021-04-13-multicast-routing-with-pim.md

 where in place of `[INTERFACE]`, you substitute the name of the interface you are monitoring with `nload` in that pane of the previous terminal window.
 This command will capture IGMP messages.

-Finally, you'll need a terminal window with an SSH session to each multicast receiver, and to source1.
-(You may already have this from the setup steps.)

 > **Note**: in some terminal applications, you may be limited to 30 open panes at once.
 If you are limited to 30 terminals, you don't need to open an SSH session to source2 just yet - you should have exactly 30 with the 9 `nload` sessions, 9 `tcpdump` sessions, 7 sessions for the 7 routers, 4 sessions for the 4 receivers, and 1 session for source1.

+-->

+Finally, you'll need a terminal window with an SSH session to each multicast receiver, and to source1 and source2.